Have a Chase Sapphire Card? Here's What To Do Next

 Almost any flight you find through Google Flights can be booked straight through the Chase portal.
 Better yet, get the cheapest flight deals sent to you with Thrifty Traveler Premium.
 Just about every flight deal we send our members can be booked with Chase Ultimate Rewards points through the travel portal.

-And if you’ve got the Preferred Card, don’t forget to use up your $50 credit for booking a hotel through the Chase Ultimate Rewards travel portal.
+And if you've got the Preferred Card, don't forget to use up your $50 credit for booking a hotel through Chase Travel℠.

 Use Chase Transfer Partners for More Value